Install Our Staircases

 |

 Fit and glue bottom newel onto the string.
 The dowel holes are drilled slightly off centre to pull the newel and string tightly together.
-Taper the dowel slightly for easy insertion.
-Once the piece is pulled up tight, cut off the excess dowel and back. |
+(Make sure the wood grain of the dowel is in line with the wood grain of the newel).
+Taper the dowel slightly for easy insertion. (you will find that all our dowels are pre-tapered) Once the piece is pulled up tight, cut off the excess dowel and sand. |

 |